MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailPublicFolder.md

 ```

 ### -HiddenFromAddressListsEnabled
-!!!
-Exchange Server 2010, Exchange Server 2013

-The HiddenFromAddressListsEnabled parameter specifies whether the mailbox is viewable from address lists.

-!!!
-Exchange Server 2016, Exchange Online

 The HiddenFromAddressListsEnabled parameter specifies whether this recipient is visible in address lists.
 Valid values are:

 - $true: The recipient isn't visible in address lists.

 - $false: The recipient is visible in address lists.
 This is the default value.

 ```yaml
 Type: $true | $false